andrey-moura/andy-net/README.md

 ## HTTPS

+For accepting HTTPS request, you'll need OpenSSL libraries.
+You can install them via apt or download pre-compilated binaries for Windows [here](https://https://wiki.openssl.org/index.php/Binaries).)

-As pre-requisite for accepting HTTPS request, you'll a certificate.
+For accepting HTTPS request, you'll need a certificate.
 To be specific, the following ones:

 * server.crt
 * server.key